AshGw/AES-256/README.md

 <br>check [GUI](https://github.com/AshGw/AES-256/src#ashcryptgui) header for more info.

+While The **GUI** is limited to 200 characters of text, if you want to be free over how much data or type of data you want to include, then u can use `CliCrypt.py` which is an innovative command line interface (CLI) designed to provide encryption and decryption capabilities for both text and file data with no constraints.

 It also incorporates a database module that serve the same purpose which is allowing for the management and storage of classified content in a secure, safe and simple manner, you can use whichever you see fit.